Fiona Albert: International representative rowing

 Albert was in the bow seat of the Australian women's eight who missed qualification for the 2016 Rio Olympics but received a late call up following the Russian drug scandal.
 WADA had discovered Russian state sponsored drug testing violations and the IOC acted to protect clean athletes and set strict entry guidelines for Russian athletes resulting in most of their rowers and nearly all of their crews being withdrawn from the Olympic regatta.

 The crew had dispersed two months earlier after their failure to qualify but reconvened, travelled at the last minute to Rio and borrowed a shell.
 They finished last in their heat, last in the repechage and were eliminated.

 Albert was one of nine Australia athletes arrested in Rio as part of the 'ticket-gate' scandal.
 The athletes were arrested after tampering with their passes to gain access to a basketball semi-final.
 They were charged with falsifying a document.
-AOC officials needed to drive interstate to pay the 90,000 real fine ($36,000) before passports would be returned to the athletes so they can leave the country.
+AOC officials needed to drive interstate to pay the R$90,000 fine ($36,000 AUD) before passports would be returned to the athletes so they can leave the country.
 The fine was paid to prevent imprisonment.
-Australia officials said it was an innocent mistake however it is common practice for athletes to tamper with accreditation.
+Officials from Australia said it was an innocent mistake however it is common practice for athletes to tamper with accreditation.